 in 1912, they handed out sprigs of wattle in Melbourne suburbs to raise

-funds to build a branch of the Church of England, now known as the
+funds to build a branch of the Church of England on land she had donated, now known as the

 Childrens’ Hall in Station Road, New Gisborne.
 In that first year they

 raised £3000.
 Blanche Ross-Watt also formed the Gisborne Red Cross Branch,

 within a few days of the outbreak of World War One.